TibaAlanssari/Flixster/README.md

 <img src="FlixPart2.gif" width=250><br>

 ### Notes
 I faced some challenges trying to get the YouTube Player to work.
-I had to add some code to the mainfest file to get it to work properly.
+I had to add some code to the manifest file to get it to work properly.

 ## Open-source libraries used
 - [Android Async HTTP](https://github.com/codepath/CPAsyncHttpClient) - Simple asynchronous HTTP requests with JSON parsing